 The Abbey is an urban school that has little outdoor space but is well-equipped to deliver its broad academic curriculum and wide range of creative subjects, sports and extra-curricular activities.
 It has a very international outlook, something that we expect to continue under its new leadership and is a strong believer in the strengths of single-sex education; it would not rule out the possibility of making a part of the school co-ed in the future although “being a girls' school is who we are”.

-There has been a recent change of leadership at the school.
-In September 2020, Will le Fleming joined The Abbey as Executive Head and Nisha Kaura became Head of the Junior School, having taught at the school since 2006.
+In 2021, Will le Fleming joined The Abbey as Executive Head and Nisha Kaura became Head of the Junior School, having taught at the school since 2006.
 Mr le Fleming, a former journalist who was educated at Eton and Clare College, Cambridge, is the school’s first-ever male head.
 He has previous leadership experience at St Paul's Girls School and the co-ed Fulham College, but he believes that “the best girls’ schools are genuinely, unequivocally and uniquely wonderful places to learn and to work.”

 He describes The Abbey as “a place of curiosity, adventurous spirits, and the excitement of discovery” and is very keen to get across the message that The Abbey is “more than a school”.